Clafouti (kla-foo-TEE) is a traditional dessert from the Limousin region of France during the peak cherry

 sugar over the top with a sieve.
 Serve the Cherry Clafouti warm.

-Yield: about 6 to 8 servings.
+Yield: About 6 to 8 servings.

-Variations: Substitute other seasonal fruit
+Variation Ideas: Substitute other seasonal fruit

 (pears, apples, berries, plums) for the cherries if you like.
 When using very juicy